 Do beauty and family stories go together?
 Should they?
-When we leave a photographic record for prosperity, we’re all smiles.
-Why not do the same for our legacy of family stories?
+Do we want to leave the equivalent of a photograph in which we’re all smiling behind?

 Most of us want to present ourselves in a positive light.
 Maybe not quite perfect, but normal.
 We want to cover the blemishes.
 We may not be the Cleaver family, but we keep mute about the family disfigurements, the bad times.